dchartash/covid19_ceso/index.md

 > - Use of surgical masks or similar disposable covers over N95s during extended use are unlikely to result in significant adverse effects.
 > - Mechanical failure (e.g., broken straps and poor sealing between the mask and the user’s face) with only a few reuses was common across FDA-cleared (i.e., for medical use) N95s.

+> ECRI has developed a summary report summarizing the "Disinfection of N95 Respirators: UV Light May Be Considered For Limited Reuse Situations" [ECRI Exclusive User Experience Network] (Health Devices Alerts 2020 Apr 3.
+Accession No. S0394): <https://www.ecri.org/EmailResources/Health%20Devices/ECRI_COVID-19_Alert_S0394.pdf>
+> In this summary, third party testing suggests that radiation levels from 1800 mJ/cm^2 or 120,000 mJ/cm^2 are insufficient to degrade filtration and air flow resistance for respirators past NIOSH requirements.
+> Testing was conducted on four respirator brands: 3M 1860, 3M 9210, Gerson 1730, Kimberly-Clark 46727.
+> More details can be found here: <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4699414/>

+> ECRI suggests:
+> 1. 5 use minimum (or less if recommended by manufacturer)
+> 2. 18.4 mJ/cm^2 to 59 mJ/cm^2 at 254 nm (expecting a 3-log reduction of viral particles)

 ### Nebraska Medicine

 > The University of Nebraska Medical Center has developed a protocol now being referenced by multiple sources: <https://www.nebraskamed.com/sites/default/files/documents/covid-19/n-95-decon-process.pdf>.